Who are we?

 Databases and storage of your data

-National Museums Liverpool uses a number of databases to store data for different purposes, for example fundraising, commercial operations, ticketing and financial operations.
-Trained members of staff access these databases across the organisation in a secure environment.
+We use a number of databases to store data for different purposes, for example fundraising, commercial operations, ticketing and financial operations.
+Trained employees access these databases across the organisation in a secure environment.

 Your relationship with us and your data are extremely important to us and we take all necessary steps to protect your data.
 We will never sell your personal data.

 We follow the principles of fair and legal processing described in the General Data Protection Regulation.
 We will only process personal data under one of the available lawful conditions (legal bases) - for example, if:

 a) You have consented to the use of your personal data for the specific purpose in question, such as for a particular type of marketing, relationship management or fundraising;

 b) We need to process your personal data in order to deliver a contracted service, such as when you buy a ticket for an event or we pay a supplier;

 c) We are entitled or required by law to process personal data in a certain way, such as for tax or employee pension administration;

 d) We need to protect the vital interests of any person, such as if we provide a service tailored to specific health conditions;